THE BOXING OFFICER

-1. The Boxing Officer is a very important appointment at Unit level and wherever possible must be a commissioned officer and is normally a Late Entry Officer.
+1. The Boxing Officer is a very important appointment at Unit level and must be a Commissioned Officer and in the Army is normally a Late Entry Officer.
 This section aims to provide the Boxing Officer with all of the information required to safely and effectively manage the sport of boxing within a unit.

-2. The Boxing Officer’s responsibilities are outlined below with references to the detail contained within the Aide Memoire;
+2. The Boxing Officer’s responsibilities are outlined below with references to the detail contained within this handbook;

 Criteria for Affiliation